dmakogon/clouddevelop2015/README.md

 ### Which to choose?

 Looking at all three approaches, approach #3 in general seems to fit our needs the best.
-If there's ever a need to have speedier access to task details for a given Person, #3 could be combined with approach #3, storing a Task Id array within a Person document.
-For now, we'll stick with approach #3.
+If there"s ever a need to have speedier access to task details for a given Person, #3 could be combined with approach #3, storing a Task Id array within a Person document.
+For now, we"ll stick with approach #3.

 ## Task categories